hodorogandrei/accessibility-sidebar/CONTRIBUTING.md

 ## 📄 License

-By contributing to this project, you agree that your contributions will be licensed under the same license as the project (CC BY-NC-SA 4.0 International License).
+By contributing to this project, you agree that your contributions will be licensed under the same license as the project (Attribution-NonCommercial-ShareAlike 4.0 International License with Commercial Website Exception).

 ---